 An exciting new project for young people aged 16-21.
-The Barber Collective meets twice a month to artistically interpret The Barber Institute’s collection, working with contemporary artists, dancers, designers and musicians to create their own work, exhibitions and content.
+The Barber Collective meets twice a month to interpret the Barber Institute’s collection artistically, working with contemporary artists, dancers, designers and musicians to create their own work, exhibitions and content.

 The group is for the young people to build their own identity each year, with regular sessions feeding back to the peer panel and co-ordinators about what they would like to get out of the group and their experience at The Barber Institute and how they wish to shape their group identity.
 Each year the Barber Institute will recruit young people, through it’s network and outreach activities, and invite them to form The Barber Collective, each cohort runs from autumn to summer with a small exhibition at the Barber Institute in the spring.
 This opportunity allows the group to meet other creative and culturally engaged young people, learn new interpretive, technical and discursive skills that can contribute to a portfolio.